cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 useful [@hid-sp18-523-www-genomics].
 Researchers are able to apply Google powerful technologies such as Google Search and Maps to securely store, process, explore, and share large, complex genomics datasets [@hid-sp18-523-www-genomics].

-"Multiple genome repositories data can be processed using Google Genomics within seconds as it is backed by Google bigtable and Spanner technologies" [@hid-sp18-523-www-genomics].
-"It is based on open standard from Global Alliance of Genomics and Health achieving higher level of interoperability for genomics data" [@hid-sp18-523-www-genomics].
-It is fully integrated with Google cloud virtual machine, storage and SQL/NoSQL databases [@hid-sp18-523-www-genomics]."It helps analysing Genomic data in real-time with BigQuery, in literate programming style with Cloud Datalab, in batch with GATK on Google Genomics, with Apache Spark or Cloud Dataflow, or with a Grid Engine cluster" [@hid-sp18-523-www-genomics].
+> ``Multiple genome repositories data can be processed using Google
+> Genomics within seconds as it is backed by Google bigtable and
+> Spanner technologies'' [@hid-sp18-523-www-genomics].

+> ``It is based on open standard from Global Alliance of Genomics and
+> Health achieving higher level of interoperability for genomics
+> data'' [@hid-sp18-523-www-genomics].

+It is fully integrated with Google cloud virtual machine, storage and SQL/NoSQL databases [@hid-sp18-523-www-genomics].

+> ``It helps analysing Genomic data in real-time with BigQuery, in
+> literate programming style with Cloud Datalab, in batch with GATK on
+> Google Genomics, with Apache Spark or Cloud Dataflow, or with a Grid
+> Engine cluster'' [@hid-sp18-523-www-genomics].

 Gephi
 =====